-Refer to SmartFusion2 System Controller User Guide and IGLOO2 FPGA System Controller User Guide for more details on the system controller.
-Also, refer to the Communication Block chapter in the SmartFusion2 Microcontroller Subsystem User Guide, IGLOO2 FPGA High Performance Memory Subsystem User Guide for more details on the COMM_BLK.
+Refer to the UG0450: SmartFusion2 SoC and IGLO02 FPGA System Controller User Guide for more details on System Controller.

+Also, refer to the Communication Block chapter in the UG0331: SmartFusion2 Microcontroller Subsystem User Guide, UG0448: IGLO02 FPGA High Performance Memory Subsystem User Guide for more information on System Controller.

-Using AES Services in SmartFusion2/IGLOO2
+Using AES Services in SmartFusion2 and IGLOO2

-In the SmartFusion2 device, the AES services can be accessed using the mss_sys_services driver in the firmware core configurator.
-In the IGLOO2 device, use a master in fabric to initiate the AES system services in the system controller through the COMM_BLK.
+In the SmartFusion2 device, the AES services can be accessed using the mss\sys\services driver in the firmware core configurator.
+In the IGLOO2 device, use a master in fabric to initiate the AES system services in the system controller through the COMM\BLK.
 You can create any fabric master block following the steps explained below or use CoreSysServices soft IP for the AES services.
-CoreSysServices provides a simple user interface in one side and an AHB-Lite master interface on the FIC side to use the system services through the COMM_BLK.
-You can use the IGLOO2 approach in the SmartFusion2 device too.
+CoreSysServices provides a simple user interface in one side and an AHB-Lite master interface on the FIC side to use the system services through the COMM\BLK.
+You can use the IGLOO2 approach in the SmartFusion2 device also.

-There two options to use the AES engine in the SmartFusion2 device:
+Following are the two options to use the AES engine in the SmartFusion2 device: